-It’s also a big step in a relationship, particularly as the most common loan terms in Australia are 25 and 30 years1, and it’s likely to be the biggest debt you’ll ever take on together.
+It’s also a big step in a relationship, particularly as the most common loan terms in Australia are 25 and 30 years1, and a mortgage is likely to be the biggest debt you’ll ever take on together.

 With that in mind, there are some financial considerations you’ll want to discuss with your partner early on, which could also help you to avoid any nasty situations down the track.

 Are you on the same page?

 Before you start researching lenders and trawling through real estate websites, there are a few things you should probably discuss with your partner first, if you haven’t already.

 - Your financial situation—income, expenses, assets and debts

 - Your credit history, as this could impact your borrowing potential